luckyluke1976/cybersecurity-portfolio/GRC/01-statement-of-applicability/README.md

   The exclusion and its justification are documented in the SoA.

 - **92 Annex A controls were assessed as applicable**, based on the organization's business context, information security risks, regulatory exposure and reliance on cloud and third-party services.
+The high number is a consequence of the scenario rather than a precautionary choice: a regulated payment institution processing cardholder and personal data has broad legal, contractual and regulatory obligations, and the Vienna office — however small — keeps the physical and environmental controls in scope.
+Outsourced development is the only structural exclusion the context supports.

 - **Implementation is still in progress.**
-  About 60% of applicable controls are currently implemented.
+  Approximately 60% of applicable controls are assessed as fully implemented under the fictional scenario.
 The remaining controls are partially implemented or planned, with owners and remediation actions assigned.

 - **The Risk ID column links the SoA to the Risk Register (v2.0).**
-  Each applicable control now references the risks it treats (R-01 to R-16, see Deliverable 02).
-Controls without a Risk ID support the ISMS as baseline controls.
+  Where applicable, the Risk ID column links controls to the risks they treat (R-01 to R-16, see Deliverable 02).
+Controls without a direct Risk ID support the ISMS as baseline, legal, regulatory, contractual or business-required controls.
 This update reflects how an SoA evolves in
   practice: it is a living document, not a one-time deliverable.

 ## Why it matters